Tips For Trouble-Free Condo Buying

 - Is the neighborhood professionally managed or is it done by the owners themselves?

-- Are there any special assessments coming up in the near future and if so how much?
+- Are there any special assessments coming up shortly and if so how much?

-- Is there any pending lawsuits against the complex?
+- Are there any pending lawsuits against the complex?

 - What is the policy on renting condos in the neighborhood?

 - How many units are currently owner occupied and how many are rented?

 - What is the parking policy?
 Do I own my space?
 Is there guest parking?